Peppermint14/uno_game/README.md

 ## Shortcomings

-There are 2 things that currently don't work:

-1. The exit button doesn't work correctly.
-Avoid using it or closing the client window!
-2. When a game is over there is no way to start a second round.
+When a game is over, there is no implementation allowing to start a second round.

-These two shortcomings are linked as starting a second round has to take into account the players who have left, which isn't done correctly due to point 1.